Abhay-BITS/datawhisperer-natwest/README.md

 ## 🤖 Agent Pipeline - Deep Dive

-DataWhisperer uses a **LangGraph directed acyclic graph (DAG)** to orchestrate 9 specialised agents.
+DataWhisperer uses a **LangGraph directed acyclic graph (DAG)** to orchestrate a **10-stage agent flow**.
 Each agent is a focused, single-responsibility unit that verifies the previous agent's work - creating a chain of accountability that makes every answer trustworthy.

 The pipeline adapts its depth based on the selected analysis mode: